"

 Artificial Intelligence in the Classroom

-Artificial Intelligence is a technology which continues to be developed for various purposes, including for use in the classroom.
-With any emerging technology there will be concerns about ethical use and gaps in technology access, and both can be addressed in the English 100 classroom.
-Taking time to build your understanding of AI and how it can be situated within the writing process, and articulating your intentions for its use in your classroom, can help alleviate concerns for both you and your students.
+Artificial Intelligence is a major topic of conversation, including how it can (or if it should) be used in the classroom.
+With any emerging technology there will be concerns about ethical use and gaps in technology access, and both can and should be addressed in the English 100 classroom.
+Taking time to build your understanding of generative AI and how it can be situated within the writing process, and articulating your intentions for its use in your classroom, can help alleviate concerns for both you and your students.

 Understanding AI

-Generative Artificial Intelligence tools, like ChatGPT, use technology and information to produce human-like text.
-Most often, a user inputs a prompt and the tool outputs a response.
+Generative Artificial Intelligence tools, like ChatGPT, Perplexity, and Copilot, use technology and information to produce human-like text.
+In these large language models (LLMs), most often a user inputs a prompt and the tool outputs a response.
 Drawing from online content like articles, books, and websites, the AI tool will seek to output text which is responsive to both context and genre as communicated in the user’s prompt.
 This responsiveness and the tool’s often authoritative tone can make it hard to distinguish AI-generated writing from human writing.
 However, at this stage, AI tools cannot determine accuracy of information or ethically use or cite source material.
+See more in the Resources section below about how LLMs work.

 ChatGPT and other AI tools are accessible via web browser and require registration and the creation of an account to access their software.
 UW-Madison students have access to Microsoft Copilot.

-We do not have a standardized English 100 program policy regarding the use or prohibition of generative AI tools in E100 classrooms.
+We have English 100 program guidelines rather than firm policy regarding the use or prohibition of generative AI tools in E100 classrooms.
 We do, however, ask that instructors work to develop their own critical AI literacy, “not just how AI models work but also about the risk, rewards, capacities, and complications of AI tools” (MLA-CCCC Joint Task Force on Writing and AI Working Paper 1).
+We hope to pass this literacy on to students, as many are becoming fluent but not literate in the use of these tools.
 Out of this literacy, instructors should develop their own policies that center the value of writing to learning, academic integrity, and an ethic of transparency around the use of assistive technologies.

 The MLA-CCCC Joint Task Force on Writing and AI advises that any policies related to Generative AI “keep academic integrity, learning outcomes, and the teacher-student relationship at their core” and work to “reduce harm…while keeping educational development at the center” (MLA-CCCC Joint Task Force on Writing and AI Working Paper 2).
 Any policies and the ideas/concerns/goals they are founded upon should be openly discussed with students, in hopes of encouraging critical thought and literacy among students regarding the use of generative AI in this class and other rhetorical situations.
 See the Sweetland Center for Writing guidance on course policies for chatbots and the collaborative Google Doc of varied classroom policies from university instructors across the country.